farukhetro/WitrQuran/README.md

 ## 💡 Support & Feedback

-If you find a mistake, encounter an issue, or have a suggestion that could improve WitrQuran, please feel free to reach out.
+If you find any mistakes, encounter an issue, or have suggestions for improving WitrQuran, please feel free to contact me.

-🌐 **Contact & Socials:**
+🌐 **Social & Contact:**

 https://farukhetro.vercel.app/social

 May Allah bless you for your feedback, and may He shower His blessings upon you and your family.